 I think you should visit Lake Como if you’re coming to northern Italy.
 Once in Milan, the train ride is short, sweet, and simple.

-However, I have a couple suggestions that require taking off the rose-colored glasses.
+However, I have a couple opinions about this region that require taking off the rose-colored glasses.
 You ought to do some planning ahead of your mountain adventure.

 First and foremost, since Lake Como is so popular, do whatever you can to stay mindful of the locals and nature.
 Respect is key.